dominyka1652/Objektinio-2-uzduotis/README.md

 7. If you choose no:
     - Program asks you to write the name of student
     - After this write the surname of student
-    - After these steps the programs asks you if you want to write marks by yourself (write "ivesti") or to generate randomly (write "sugeneruoti")
+    - After these steps the programs asks you if you want to write marks by yourself (write "ivesti") or to generate randomly (write "sugeneruoti"):
       - If you choose to enter marks by yourself write as many grades as you want and when you are done write the number 0 and then enter egzam rezult.
 After these steps inputs start again with writing name of a student.
       - If you choose to generate marks randomly, the next step is to enter the number of grades you want to be generated.
 They will appear on the screen and input starts again with writing name of a student.
 8. After all inputs the output will appear on the screen: name, surname, average, median.